jeong0449/FluidArdule/README.md

   <img src="images/fluid-ardule-system-wiring-diagram.png" width="480">
 </a>

-See the [full wiring diagram](/images/fluid-ardule-system-wiring-diagram.png) for detailed connections.
+Click the diagram to enlarge.
+See [components.md](docs/components.md) for the parts list.

 ---